sparta-science/click/kellys_notes.md

 [4]: https://github.com/GoogleChrome/puppeteer
 [5]: https://chromedevtools.github.io/devtools-protocol/

-[^1]: Something is currently a DomNode.
-It could be replaced by something else, possibly a list of selectors.
+[^1]: "Something" is currently a DomNode.
+It could be replaced by something else, possibly a list of selectors and
+      filters.